We’re making energy cost courteous for Victorian households and businesses.

 If you’re not sure, visit Econnex.
 It provides free, independent advice by comparing what is the best available offer for you – no tricks, no gimmicks.

 Do I qualify for the VDO?

-The VDO is available to all Victorian households and small business customers from 1 July 2019.
+The VDO is accessible to all Victorian families and small enterprise buyers from 1 July 2019.
 However, if you live in an apartment block, retirement home, caravan park, or you’re a small business tenant in a shopping center, you might receive your electricity through an embedded network.

-Embedded networks can’t access the Victorian Default Offer at this stage.
+Embedded networks can’t obtain the Victorian Default Offer at this stage.
 The Essential Services Commission will review the price cap for customers in embedded networks as soon as possible.

-You can check whether electricity at your address is supplied by an embedded network at the Essential services commission register
+You can check whether power at your location is provided by an embedded network at the Essential services commission register.

 The government has committed to banning embedded networks in new-build residential apartment blocks, which too often lock in high costs for consumers.

 Exemptions will be allowed for buildings that use renewable energy microgrids to deliver low-cost renewable energy to apartment blocks.

 Is my prevailing deal better than the Victorian Default Offer?